 Actually, when I first found them, I thought they were misplaced chase cards from another set.
 You see, these cards really stand out for being "DC Comics' First Totally Embossed Trading Card Set" [at least, that's what the promo card boasted], and you can feel (and sometimes see) that parts of the card are protuberant in a very slight way.
 For the first time ever, you could feel the contours of your favorite DC characters.
 (Oddly enough, Power Girl was NOT included in this set.)
 "The FURY of Batman.
 The SPEED of the Flash.
 The STRENGTH of Superman.
 FEEL them all for the first time!" is how they advertised this trading card set.
 This card set was slated to release for February 1996.

 This is a somewhat modest-sized trading card set weighing in at 80 base cards, 20 Maximum Firepower insert cards (2:3 packs) and 2 Holoburst chase cards (1:36 packs).
-Cards came 7 in a pack and I honestly can't remember how much a pack retailed for.
-They were probably a little pricey at the time — having the Fleer logo stamped on a set usually meant it was worth it.
+Cards came 7 in a pack and retailed for about $1.50 USD.
 Fleer non-sports cards [i.e. X-Men 1994 Fleer Ultra, Marvel Masterpieces 1994, Marvel Universe 1994, The Amazing Spider-Man 1994] were typically a little pricier, but had a nicer card stock and better card art (not to mention triptychs, 9-card puzzles and desirable chase/insert cards).
 Fleer had been owned by Marvel Comics since July 1992.
 Marvel later purchased SkyBox in March 1995.
 In essence, this was a merger of two of the most POPULAR non-sports trading card companies.

-This wasn't Fleer/Skybox's first collaboration; they released the DC versus Marvel Comics trading card set one year prior, and the Fleer/Skybox Amalgam Comics trading card set would also be released in 1996.
+This wasn't Fleer/Skybox's first collaboration; they released the DC versus Marvel Comics trading card set two months prior, and the Fleer/Skybox Amalgam Comics trading card set would be scheduled for February 1996 as well.

 By 1996, only 6 years after Impel's Marvel Universe Series I trading cards had been introduced, the gimmick era had seemingly hit it's apex and just about anything you could possibly do with a trading card had been done; we'd seen foil cards, hologram cards, over-sized/widescreen cards, chromium cards, pop-up cards, redemption cards, puzzle cards, 'foldees', metal cards, canvas cards, holopix cards, spectra-etch cards, autographed cards, die-cut cards, animation cell cards, embossed cards and a few more I'm forgetting.
 [Actually, I was pretty sure there was nothing left to be done until 'fabric' cards started popping up in the last two decades.]
 My first memory of any sort of embossed trading card was from 1993's Milestone: The Dakota Universe trading cards (by Skybox) in which the set's two chase cards were embossed foil cards — which, if I seem to recall, didn't inspire much excitement in me since it was the chase card of a relatively 'ho-hum' Milestone character.